Stay up to date with notifications from The Independent

 Police and fire officials have urged residents near the crash site to call 911 if they find anything on their property that could help in their investigation.

-The helicopter seems to have departed from Ellington Airport, located 17 miles south of the incident, but its destination was unclear, said the mayor.
+The helicopter seems to have departed from Ellington Airport, located 17 miles south of the incident, but its destination was unclear, the mayor said.

 “The residents are secure and safe, but we have a terrible accident scene,” he said, adding that some homes near the crash site are experiencing power outages.

-Chief Noe Diaz of the Houston Police Department asked residents to avoid touching any aircraft debris they may encounter.
+Houston police Chief Noe Diaz asked residents to avoid touching any aircraft debris they may encounter.

-The Federal Aviation Administration will investigate the crash, said the fire department.
-“It will be a large investigation because of the expanse of the accident,” Mr Diaz said.
+The Federal Aviation Administration and the National Transportation Safety Board will investigate the crash, said the fire department.
+“It will be a large investigation because of the expanse of the accident,” Diaz said.

 Join our commenting forum